Legislative Successes

 Unfortunately, despite continued advocacy efforts, the Health and Human Services budget, HF 2698, was largely status quo, with no increases for dental Medicaid services included.
 One important highlight from the budget bill is that the Hawki program continues to have strong legislative support, with a $2.6 million increase for the entire program included in the bill.

-The last highlight from the 2024 legislative session was another successful IDA Day on the Hill, with 10 dental students and seven dentists sharing their stories and experiences with legislators at the Iowa Statehouse.
+A highlight from the 2024 legislative session was another successful IDA Day on the Hill, with 10 dental students and seven dentists sharing their stories and experiences with legislators at the Iowa Statehouse.
 Much of the day was spent focusing on the IDA’s dental insurance reform efforts and increasing Medicaid rates, as explained above.
 Legislators resonated with the stories from our group, many sharing the frustrations providers have with network leasing, virtual credit cards, and the low Medicaid rates.

 See more from the IDA Day on the Hill by viewing the pictures of the day on our IDA Facebook page.